 - Lessor is entitled to receive the lease payments

-- Repairing and maintain the asset is the responsibility of the lessee.
+- Repairing and maintaining the asset is the responsibility of the lessee.

-- Risk related to assets and future liabilities related to the asset is to be borne by the lessee.
+- The lessee will bear risk related to assets and future liabilities related to the asset.

-- It enables the lessee to purchase the asset without spending large amounts by a single payment.
+- It enables the lessee to purchase the asset without spending large amounts with a single payment.

-- Capital lease obligation is similar to hire purchase contract and covers the features of purchase of an asset.
+- Capital lease obligation is similar to a hire purchase contract and covers the features of the purchase of an asset.

 Difference Between Capital Lease and Operating Lease

-- It is the lease contract for the use of an asset and a period covers almost more than 75 percent of the life of the asset, whereas an operating lease is for a shorter term which is less than 1 year.
+- It is the lease contract for the use of an asset, and a period covers almost 75 percent of the asset’s life, whereas an operating lease is for a shorter term, less than 1 year.

-- In a capital lease, the asset is recorded in the balance sheet, and lease payments are treated as payments for the financing of the asset, whereas in the operating lease, the lease is considered as the normal rental agreement.
+- In a capital lease, the asset is recorded in the balance sheet, and lease payments are treated as payments for the financing of the asset.
+In contrast, the lease is considered the normal rental agreement in the operating lease.

-- In capital lease option for transfer of ownership rights is there at the end of the lease term, whereas in an operating lease, no option for transfer of ownership rights is there at the end of the lease term.
+- The capital lease option for transfer of ownership rights is at the end of the lease term, whereas in an operating lease, no option for transfer of ownership rights is at the end.

 Some of the advantages are given below:

-- The lessee claims benefits like depreciation of assets, repairs on the assets.
+- The lessee claims benefits like depreciation of assets and repairs on the assets.

-- Lessee has the option to purchase the asset at the end of the lease term at a price that might be less than the market price.
+- Lessee can purchase the asset at the end of the lease term at a price that might be less than the market price.

 - It is one of the cheaper ways to purchase the asset.